ORDER TODAY to support the Brighton LGBTQ+ community and explore captivating queer literature like 'The Brightonians Under Siege.'

 Guy Holmes, Black Dogs of Glaslyn

-This second instalment from The Brightonians is full of wonderful wit and wordplay we expect from Kay, but also fascinating glimpses into Brighton;’s queer history - bring on Book Three!
+This second instalment of The Brightonians Under Siege is brimming with the wonderful wit and wordplay we expect from Kay.
+It also offers fascinating insights into the Brighton LGBTQ+ community and its rich queer history.
+Bring on Book Three!

 Guy Holmes, Black Dogs of Glaslyn